lbittarello/Microeconometrics.jl/docs/src/model_specification.md

 with the spatial distance between them.
 Correlation is arbitrary below that limit.
 The bandwidth and the kernel function control the upper bound.
-`latitude` and `longitude` specify the columns of `DF` that contain the coordinates of each observation (`Float64`).
+`latitude` and `longitude` specify the columns of `DF` that contain the coordinates of each observation in radians (`Float64`).

-For an explanation of the difference between the two methods, see `CrossCorrelated("time", args...)` above.
+For a list of predefined kernels, see `CrossCorrelated("time", args...)` above.

 ```julia
 CrossCorrelated("Time and space",